stokori/stokori.us/content/airmail.md

          airmail5.png
          airmail6.png

 Final project for Computer Studio.
 My goal was to showcase my constructed world, Luxma, and tell a story with only a few pages and no dialogue.
-I also love surrealism and had it on the brain while creating these pages, and it definitely shows.
+It's also a bit of a love letter to colorful surrealism.